 The hulls of common buckwheat can be detached from the groats by impact milling.
 Sometimes this is facilitated by prior heating with steam or hot water, followed by slow cooling and drying—a process called “hydrothermal processing.”
-Empty hulls are then removed by air separation, after which the intact groats are separated from fragments (“grits” or “semolina”) by screening.
+Empty hulls are then removed by air separation, after which the intact groats are separated from broken pieces (“grits” or “semolina”) by screening.
 The intact pyramidal groats are familiar to many, as they are commonly roasted and sold as “kasha.”
 Alternatively, those whole groats can be ground with steel roller mills or stone mills.
-Once pulverized, the central endosperm and some portion of the embryo are separated by sifting and sold as “fancy” flour.
-The groat’s outer layers—seed coat, aleurone, and much of the embryo—are sometimes recovered as bran.
+Once pulverized, the central endosperm and some portion of the embryo are separated by sifting and sold as pale “fancy” flour.
+The groat’s outer layers—seed coat, aleurone, and much of the embryo—are sometimes recovered as “bran.”
 Alternatively, the bran plus remaining endosperm fragments can be cycled again through the mill to produce a darker flour, sometimes labeled as “supreme flour.”

 Alternatively, if whole achenes with hulls intact are ground, then three fractions can be recovered: the finely-pulverized (“fancy”) flour, large flattened pieces of hull, and everything that remains of intermediate size.
 The last fraction is usually recycled through the mill and sifter, each time obtaining another fraction (or “break”) of flour.
 Because flours from successive breaks contain different percentages of embryo, endosperm, and maternal tissues, and because these fractions all differ in their chemical composition, each cycle of milling produces flour with unique characteristics.
 In general, the higher the percentage of endosperm, the paler the flour and the greater its concentration of starch.
 The higher the percentage of embryonic tissue, the greater the concentrations of protein and fats (Steadman et al., 2001a).
 The greater the percentage of hull that is retained, the greater the concentration of fiber, and the darker the flour.